Half marathon world record progression

 Abraham Kiptum, ran a half marathon in 2018 in a time of 58:18, which would have been a world record (world record 58:23), but in 2019 this world record was nullified because of a doping violation verdict.

 The world record in the half marathon has been officially recognized since 1 January 2004 by World Athletics, the international governing body for the sport of athletics.
 A total of five men's world records and six women's world records have been officially ratified since that date.
 The IAAF officially recognized the fastest times before that date as a "world best" from 1 January 2003 onwards.
 Before that date, the IAAF did not recognize any road running world records, though the concept of a world record was recognized by other organizations, such as the Association of Road Racing Statisticians (ARRS).

-The men's half-marathon world record, pending ratification, is 56:42, set by Jacob Kiplimo of Uganda on 16 February 2025 in the Barcelona Half Marathon.
-Kiplimo broke Ethiopian Jomif Kejelcha's previous world record of 57:30, set on in the Valencia Half Marathon.
+The men's world record in the half marathon was set at a time of 56:51 by Yomif Kejelcha of Ethiopia on August 23, 2026, at the Buenos Aires Half Marathon.
+Yomif Kejelcha reclaimed the record from Jacob Kiplimo of Uganda who previously set the record at 57:20 during the March 8, 2026 EDP Lisbon Half Marathon.
+Yomif Kejelcha's previous 57:30 world record was set at the Valencia Half Marathon.
+A time of 56:42, set by Jacob Kiplimo of Uganda on 16 February 2025 in the Barcelona Half Marathon, was not ratified due to illegal pacing.